Skip to content

 Quinag — Sail Gharbh — common questions

-Quinag — Sail Gharbh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 800m of ascent and takes most walkers 3-6 hours.
+On the OutdoorSCOT scale, Quinag — Sail Gharbh comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 800m of ascent on the usual route — 3-6 hours for most parties.
 Terrain: Excellent pitched-stone path runs from the JMT car park to the central bealach — a rebuild that has saved the underlying ground from erosion damage.

-Where do I park for Quinag — Sail Gharbh?
+Where should I park to climb Quinag — Sail Gharbh?

 Standard parking is at NC233274 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Quinag — Sail Gharbh?
+When should I climb Quinag — Sail Gharbh?

 The standard good-weather months for Quinag — Sail Gharbh are May, June, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.